 Here's what has been on my mind.

-And I know Trump fighting this battle with Rosenstein Mueller, the whole group, the deep state, whoever it is that's throwing the darts at them.
+And I know Trump fighting this battle with Rosenstein, Mueller, the whole group, the deep state, whoever it is that's throwing the darts at them, all started, I believe, as a result of this recusal with Sessions.

-Is that probably a current statement?
+Is that probably a correct statement?

 Let me tell you something.